 - When you are feeling overwhelmed, anxious, stressed, anxious or depressed, ask yourself “What was just going through my mind?”
 Chances are you were thinking a negative thought.
 Turn those negative thoughts around to positive ones to feel better.
 To do this, repeat positive self-statements (for example, I am healthy, I am strong) 10 times each morning and 10 times at night.

-- Complete physical activity every day, such as taking a short walk or run, and eat healthy—your physical and mental health will benefit and you will keep your immune system boosted.
+- Complete physical activity every day, such as taking a short walk or run, and eat healthy by enjoying well-balanced meals throughout the day.
+Your physical and mental health will benefit and you will keep your immune system boosted.

 For The Ohio State University Community